 However, please note that there may be security gaps with respect to data transmission via the World Wide Web.

-You may also contact us by telephone if you would like to use our company's services and do not wish to transmit data via the World Wide Web.
+You may also contact us by telephone if you would like to use our services and do not wish to transmit data via the World Wide Web.

 The Controller within the meaning of the General Data Protection Regulation is: